aperture-sh/tank/README.md

 ## Visualization Focused Database

-The tank stores geospatial data in a distributed way.
-The main endpoint provides
+The tank stores geospatial data in a highly distributed way.
+Also building tiles benefits from fetching data using loads of queries from many database nodes.

 `application.kt` contains the main module to start the server application.